 The day would start with the scan of my accreditation, a bottle of water from the vending machine (which was free!!), a warm cup of tea and a few comments of amusement from my fellow colleges due to the 10 little packs of sugar I used to pour in it (and the monopolization of the refreshment’s table caused by such activity).
 So, with all that done, I was ready to find a seat next to my team and be ready for the morning meetings lead by the producer (Gary Milkis) and director (Chris Lincoln).
 The venue consisted of 5 main locations for the different class races: The Nothe, Portland Harbor, Weymouth Bay South, Weymouth Bay West and Weymouth Bay East (this one was assigned just in case something happened, so it was saved for very exceptional occasions – which I think never happened).
 So basically, those morning meetings consisted of weather reports; informing what time, what areas, and which teams were covering what races each day.

-32 cameras in total, between helicopters, land based cameras (Commentary and Mix Zone area, ticket area, the Nothe fort), robotic cameras fixed on the racing boats and on land; on-boat cameras (fixed cameras); and the ENGs (Electronic News Gathering) cameras.
+32 cameras in total, between helicopters, land based cameras (Commentary and Mix Zone areas, the ticketed area, the Nothe fort), robotic cameras fixed on the racing boats and on land; on-boat cameras (fixed cameras); and the ENGs (Electronic News Gathering) cameras.
 The ENGs were sent in the water on speedboats.
-There were 6 cameramen, 7 skippers (as in speedboat drivers), and 8 spotters (camera assistants, timecode loggers, and yes, spotters: Where are the team leaders?
+There were 6 cameramen, 7 skippers (speedboat drivers), and 8 spotters (aka. camera assistants, timecode loggers, and yes, spotters: Where are the team leaders?
 Who had a penalty?
 Where is the GBR team?
 We had to have the answers to those questions).

 6 cameraman and 8 spotters?
 OK.
 This was a bit tricky at the beginning, but it worked out ok at the end.
 So, each ENG boat had one skipper, one cameraman and one spotter.
-A cameraman always needed an spotter/assistant.
+A cameraman always needed a spotter/assistant.
 At the beginning, each cameraman was assigned a particular assistant.
-So, what happened to assistant #7 and #8?
+So, what happened to assistant 7 and #?
 Well, somebody needs to pick up the memory cards from the cameras, right?
-The dynamic of the ENGs was something like this: General morning meeting, ENG morning meeting: who covers what and at what time; getting ready: take the cameras out, format memory cards, put them in their plastic boxes, batteries, radio, pick up log sheets, waterproof gearing up, life vests, sunblock, water, lunch boxes.
+The workflow of the ENGs was something like this: General morning meeting, ENG morning meeting: who covers what and at what time; getting ready: take the cameras out, format memory cards, put them in their plastic boxes, batteries, radio, pick up log sheets, waterproof gearing up, life vests, sunblock, water, lunch boxes.
 Everything in the trolley.
 We are ready.
 Walk down to the Marina, find our skipper, put everything on the boat, strap it, get rid of the trolley.
 Here we go.
-We start our way to the race area.
+We make our way to the race area.
 We are chasing the racing boats, and as a spotter you need your 5 senses working like a charm.
-Foreseeing: What is it my cameraman will need next?
+Foreseeing: What will my cameraman need next?
 He is following GBR, but he’s not noticing who’s overtaking, we have to let him know!
 Is he rolling?
 Red light?
 Be careful, don’t let him fall.
 We need to change cards, don’t let those bad boys get wet!
 We need to call the director and the other ENGs, radio ready!
 I like thinking of the whole thing as 2 people dancing on a boat (you can’t be in the way of your cameraman, and he is moving to get the shot.
 A LOT).
-Do I have to mention that the speedboats have their name due to how fast they actually go?
+Have I mentioned that the speedboats have their name due to how fast they actually go?
 I never knew what 52 nots felt like.
 Now I know.
 AWESOME.
 Now dance on that!

-So, after each race those memory cards need to be changed.
-My cameraman gives me the full card, I give him an empty one (this is happening very fast and very cautious, if this gets wet, it means that we have been here for nothing!)
-I put the full card and my log sheet in the little waterproof blue bag and we are waiting for the pickup boat and spotter #7 or #8 to take the cards back to land.
+After each race the memory cards need to be changed.
+My cameraman gives me the card contains all the footage shot so far, I give him an empty one (this is happening very fast and very cautiously, if it get wet, it means that we have been working for nothing!)
+I put the card card and my log sheet in the little waterproof blue bag and we are waiting for the pickup boat and spotter #7 or #8 who will take the cards back to land.

 Land: the OBS compound = The Olympic Broadcasting Services compound.
 Where the entire OBS crew is based: Production truck, editing suites, production office, animation and graphics, robotic cameras, ENG container, camera storage, Technical Operation Centre, telecommunications (the art of video and data feed backing) catering area, toilets, even the BBC had their own space in the OBS compound!